FAQs

 The wind farm is close to residential properties

-The wind farm will be located over 1km from the closest homes, which is twice the minimum recommended distance.
+The wind farm would be located over 1km from the closest homes, which is twice the minimum recommended distance.

 What stage is the project at?